 Do your kids go wild for animals?
-Escape the cold and immerse yourself in tropical weather on the Minnesota Zoo’s Tropics Trail or pay a visit to their newest addition, a baby Malayan tapir.
+Escape the cold at one of the many zoos in Minnesota!
+You can immerse yourself in tropical weather on the Minnesota Zoo’s Tropics Trail or pay a visit to a baby Malayan tapir.
 Stroll through the Como Zoo to see a variety of animals and watch Chloe the sloth while being surrounded by lush tropical plants.

 A Minnesota staycation can be educational, too, at one of the state’s many museums.
 Explore the Children's Museum of Southern Minnesota in Mankato and let the kids blow off some steam at the Mankato Clinic Tree of Forts Climber.
 In downtown St. Paul, treat your kids to a day at the newly renovated Minnesota Children's Museum, which added 10 new permanent exhibits in 2017.

 The Headwaters Science Center in Bemidji features more than 70 hands-on interactive exhibits.
 Kids can hold a snake or bunny, make a harmongraph picture, watch the kinetic sculpture and gaze at the saltwater aquarium.